pzim-devdata/tahoma/README.md

      If you want to run tahoma without tahoma-gpt in the same virtual environnement:

-   - `python3 tahoma.py` and follow instrctions [there](https://github.com/pzim-devdata/tahoma#4-retrieve-your-personal-commands)
+   - `python3 tahoma.py` and follow instructions [there](https://github.com/pzim-devdata/tahoma#4-retrieve-your-personal-commands)

      You can also execute orders as arguments :

    - `python3 "tahoma-gpt.py" could you please open the shutter in the kitchen ?`

-By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux system.
+By following these steps, Tahoma and Tahoma-GPT will be installed on your Linux system in a virtual environnement.

 # Step by steps process to Test and Install tahoma and tahoma-pgt